 The rest of the War

-He was promoted to First Lieutenant on 3 July 1863.
-He was honored by brevet to Captain 1 August 1864 for gallant and meritorious service in the battle of Spottsylvania Courthouse and during the campaign before Richmond, VA, and Major on 18 August 1864 for gallant and meritorious service in the battle on the Weldon Railroad, VA.
+He commanded the battery for the rest of the war, and was promoted to First Lieutenant on 3 July 1863.
+He was honored by brevets to Captain on 1 August 1864 for "gallant and meritorious service" at Spottsylvania Courthouse and during the campaign before Richmond, VA, and Major on 18 August 1864 for his service in the battle on the Weldon Railroad, VA.

 After the War

-He continued in Regular Army service, and was appointed Captain, 18th US Infantry on 28 July 1866.
-He retired on 20 March 1879, and was given the rank of Major.
+He continued in Regular Army service and was appointed Captain, 18th US Infantry on 28 July 1866.
+He retired on 20 March 1879 at the rank of Major.
 He lived at Fort Thomas, KY, near Cincinnati.